poppadum/dynquee/doc/manual_install_rpi.md

 ## Test
-Try running the command `python3 dynquee.py`.
+Try running the command `python3 -m dynquee`.
 If all goes well, you should see the startup image on your marquee display.
 Check that it responds to Recalbox actions by selecting a game system: the marquee should change to the logo or console image of that system.

 Press Ctrl+C to stop the program.